awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2a_cost_intelligence_dashboard.md

 {{% /expand%}}

-### Optional 2: Automation Scripts Deployment
+### Optional 2: Command Line Interface Deployment
-The [Cloud Intelligence Dashboards automation repo](https://github.com/aws-samples/aws-cudos-framework-deployment) is an optional way to create the Cloud Intelligence Dashboards using a collection of setup automation scripts.
-The supplied scripts allow you to complete the workshops in less than half the time as the standard manual setup.
+The [Cloud Intelligence Dashboards automation repo](https://github.com/aws-samples/aws-cudos-framework-deployment) is an optional way to create the Cloud Intelligence Dashboards using a simple command line tool.
+The command line tool will allow you to complete the deployments in less than half the time as the standard manual setup.

 {{%expand "Click here to continue with the Automation Scripts Deployment" %}}